It’s a fact–being busy causes stress. Come learn 10 Ways to Stop Being So Busy so you can focus on what matters and start enjoying life.

 Our lives these days are filled with a tremendous flow of communications: email, IM, cell phones, paper mail, Skype, Instagram, and more.
 It can take up your whole day if you let it.

-Instead, put a limit on your communications: only do email at certain times of the day, for a certain number of minutes (I recommend twice a day, but totally do what works for you).
+Instead, put a limit on your communications: only do email at certain times of the day, for a certain number of minutes (we recommend twice a day, but totally do what works for you).

 If you can, only do IM once a day, for a limited amount of time.
 Limit phone calls to certain times, too.
 Every time your phone pings, you don’t need to respond.